rmj1001/albion-rpg/README.md

    1. Guilds (Fishing, Cooking, Woodcutting, Mining, Smithing, Thieving)
    2. Trading post for mundane items
    3. Shops for weapons and armor
-   4. Level-locked shops for magic weapons, armor, and items
 2. Level-based modes of combat
    1. Random encounters via Wander the Realm with XP-based enemies
    2. End-game dungeon (the Stronghold) with rich rewards for completion